uwplse/verdi-raft/README.md

 Then, run `make vard` in the root directory.
-If the Coq implementation has been compiled as above, this simply compiles the extracted OCaml code to a native program; otherwise, the implementation is extracted to OCaml and compiled without checking any proofs.
+If the Coq implementation has been compiled as above, this simply compiles the extracted OCaml code to a native executable; otherwise, the implementation is extracted to OCaml and compiled without checking any proofs.

 Files